 - At least two letters of recommendation including one from current employer.

 - A short essay of applicant’s goals for applying to the program

 - Applications should be received by October 1 prior to the start of the program.

 - Successful applicants must meet American Red Cross Blood Services employment requirements including a background check and drugs of abuse screening.

 Students in the program are paid employees of American Red Cross Blood Services and are entitled to medical, dental and life insurance coverage.
 Students accrue paid time off (PTO) on a monthly basis and are granted paid holidays.

 The blood center is a new 201,000 square foot building located on the campus of California State Polytechnic University, Pomona.
-Students have access to campus amenities including housing, a fee-based health club, outdoor swimming pool, campus bookstore and restaurants.
+Students have access to campus amenities including a fee-based health club, outdoor swimming pool, campus bookstore and restaurants.
 There is a Transfusion Medicine library within the blood center that includes access for staff and students to the UCLA School of Medicine library.